TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 47/Genesis 47.2.md

 ---

-And from among his brethren he took five men, and presented them unto Pharaoh.
+From among his brothers he took five men, and presented them to Pharaoh.